awslabs/harmonix/backstage-plugins/plugins/scaffolder-backend-module-harmonix/README.md

 ### Create AWS SecretsManager Secrets

-The `opa:create-secret` scaffolder action creates a new Secret in the [AWS Secrets Manager service](https://aws.amazon.com/secrets-manager/).
+The `harmonix:create-secret` scaffolder action creates a new Secret in the [AWS Secrets Manager service](https://aws.amazon.com/secrets-manager/).

 The template snippet below demonstrates this action in the `steps` section of a Backstage Software Template.
 See the example in the plugin's [src/example/template.yaml][example_template] file to better understand the action in the context of a full template.